Prospect Park (Brooklyn): West side and Long Meadow

 The Picnic House is located in Long Meadow on Prospect Park's west side.
 Built in 1927, it replaced an earlier rustic structure that had burned down the previous year.
 The structure was designed by J. Sarsfield Kennedy.

 The Litchfield Villa is located near the intersection of 5th Street and Prospect Park West, directly west of the Picnic House.
 The building was originally a private residence built in 1854–1857 in the Italianate style.
 NYC Parks has used Litchfield Villa as a maintenance and office building since the late 19th century.
 The villa was listed on the National Register of Historic Places (NRHP) in 1977.
 A garage compound used by NYC Parks abuts the villa directly to the south.

 The Tennis House, constructed in 1909–1910 by Helmle, Hudswell and Huberty, is located on the Long Meadow at West Drive, west of approximately 8th Street.
 The structure is a neoclassical structure made of limestone and brick, with a red tile roof.
 It was first used as a locker room for tennis players, but later was converted into a non-public NYC Parks facility.
 By the 2000s, the structure had become dilapidated.
-In 2017, it was announced that the Tennis House would be renovated and converted into restrooms as part of a $5.1 million, 4-year project.
+In 2017, it was announced that the Tennis House would be renovated and converted into restrooms as part of a $5.1 million, four-year project.

 Roughly southeast of the Tennis House is the Dog Beach, on the western shore of the Fallkill section of the watercourse.
 It is often used by dogs and their owners during summers, since Prospect Park has an "off-leash" policy that allows unleashed dogs during early mornings and late evenings.
 The beach was restored in 2017.

 At 10th Street, to the west of West Drive, is the Harmony Playground and Bandshell.
 The bandshell, designed by Aymar Embury II, was built in 1939 on the site of a former "zoological site", which was used for archery and hockey.
 The bandshell and the adjacent playground were restored in 2000 and given a musical theme.
 In June 2021, the Prospect Park Bandshell was renamed the Lena Horne Bandshell to honor Lena Horne, a successful entertainer and Brooklyn native, as well as to show solidarity with the black community.
+The bandshell hosts numerous concerts every summer through the BRIC Celebrate Brooklyn! festival.